 I’ve written extensively on the topic in “What Size Skillet Is Right for You?”, and I encourage you to go on over and check that article out.

 The material your skillet is made out of can have a tremendous impact on its practicality.

 No other metal can beat copper and its runner-up, aluminum, when it comes to thermal conductivity.
 A copper and an aluminum frying pan will heat up quickly, in as little as 20-30 seconds, distributing that heat evenly and without cold spots.

 In practical terms, this means that copper and aluminum pans give you quick, precise control over the cooking temperature.
 That’s exactly what you need when preparing dishes prone to burning, such as cream sauces, delicate risottos, and homemade pancakes.

 Both copper and aluminum, however, are reactive metals.
 Left uncoated, cooking vessels made out of them will leach dangerous amounts of toxic elements into your food.

-As a general rule of thumb, anodized or Teflon-coated aluminum skillets offer the best value for home cooks looking for a no-frills and non-stick cooking experience at a reasonable price.
+As a general rule of thumb, anodized or PTFE-coated aluminum skillets offer the best value for home cooks looking for a no-frills and non-stick cooking experience at a reasonable price.

 Cast Iron, Carbon Steel